Tech-Chess/tech-chess.github.io/_posts/2018-11-11-FallTournament.md

 categories: events
 featured_image: 'img/ChessStata.jpg'
 tags: tournament stata uscf
-lead_text: 'A rated USCF tournament hosted at the MIT Stata Center on Monday November 11.'
+lead_text: 'A rated USCF tournament hosted at the MIT Stata Center on Sunday November 11.'
 ---

 Join us for our sixth tournament, hosted at MIT on Sunday, November 11th!
 We will be hosting the tournament at the beautiful [MIT Stata Center](https://en.wikipedia.org/wiki/Ray_and_Maria_Stata_Center).